 We may issue additional securities.
 Our certificate of incorporation authorizes us to issue up to500,000,000 shares of common stock and up to50,000,000 shares of preferred stock.
 Future sales and issuances of our capital stock or rights to purchase our capital stock could result in substantial dilution to our existing stockholders.
 We may sell common stock, convertible securities and other equity securities in one or more transactions at prices and in a manner as we may determine from time to time.
 If we sell any such securities in subsequent transactions, the ownership of existing stockholders will be diluted, possibly materially.
 New investors in subsequent transactions could also gain rights, preferences and privileges senior to those of existing holders of our common stock.
+In addition, substantial blocks of our total outstanding shares are eligible to be sold into the market, although shares held by directors, executive officers and other affiliates are subject to volume limitations under Rule 144 under the Securities Act.

 The price of our common stock could decline if there are substantial sales of our common stock, particularly sales by our directors, executive officers and significant stockholders, or if there is a large number of shares of our common stock available for sale and the market perceives that sales will occur.
-We have 90,908,403 shares of our common stock outstanding as of October 31, 2017.
+We have 96,238,314 shares of our common stock outstanding as of April 30, 2018.